 Virginia Employer Law

-Does a Mandatory Retirement Age Equal Discrimination?
+Does Refusing a Request to Work Remotely Equal Discrimination?

 The Situation: An employee has to be on bed rest for a number of months because of a medical condition.
 She requests that you allow her to telecommute.
 But because her job duties involve a lot of in person presentations and face to face meetings, you deny this request and require her to take unpaid leave.
 Could this be disability discrimination?…READ MORE